jbcoe/allocators/TALK.md

 ## Our new type: `dyn_optional`

-We'll work on a new type, `dyn_optional`, for our examples.
+We will work on a new type, `dyn_optional`, for the examples in this talk.

-`dyn_optional`, like `std::optional`, is a type that can hold a value or be empty.
+Similar to `std::optional`, `dyn_optional` is a type that can hold a value or be empty.

 When `dyn_optional` is non-empty, the value is stored in dynamic memory.

-There are not a host of good reasons to use `dyn_optional` but it should be simple enough for our examples.
+There are not many good reasons to use `dyn_optional`, however it is simple enough for the examples we will cover.

 ---